meterdogan07/Nanomechanical-Mass-Spectrometry-ML-KF/README.md

 The python libraries can be established on an Anaconda Environment.
-Then the python.exe file should be specified to the MATLAB using the below command:
+The python.exe file should be specified in MATLAB using the below command:

 	pyenv('Version','C:\path\to\anacondaenv\python.exe')

-Where the path to the anaconda environment is typically "C:\Users\username\anaconda3\envs\envname\python.exe" for a Windows user.
+The path to the Anaconda Environment is typically "C:\Users\username\anaconda3\envs\envname\python.exe" for a Windows user.